awojaczek-security/SOC-Incident-Analysis_Labs/SOC137 - Malicious File_Script Download Attempt/00_README/README.md

 ## 🔥 Lessons Learned

-After completing the investigation, the alert has been confirmed as a True Positive.
+After completing the investigation, the alert was confirmed as a True Positive.
+The analyzed Office document contained malicious VBA macros that were intentionally obfuscated.
+Their purpose was to execute commands and potentially download or run additional payloads once the user enabled macros.

-The findings enhanced our understanding of IDOR attack patterns and helped validate the effectiveness of our detection and response procedures.
+We used VirusTotal and Hybrid Analysis to verify the file.
+These platforms helped us confirm malicious indicators, observe the file’s behavior in a sandbox environment, and compare the results with known threat intelligence.
+This gave us higher confidence in our final assessment and showed how important it is to use multiple sources during analysis.

-Such incidents should never be ignored and require consistent, detailed analysis, as they may contain a variety of artifacts.
+**What can be learned from analyzing malicious files containing macros**:

-Every alert must be properly verified.
-As SOC analysts, we must remain vigilant and approach each investigation in an orderly and methodical manner.
+- Checking the hash in tools such as VirusTotal allows for immediate correlation with a  database.

-This laboratory training gave us the following skills:
+- The presence of macros in an Office document significantly increases the risk level and requires thorough checking of the VBA code.

-- it strengthened our skills in using online tools such as VirusTotal and Hybrid-Analysis
+- Macros are often obfuscated to hide their true purpose.

-- learning a new attack method - Macros VBA
+- Malicious macros can be used to download additional payloads, execute system commands, or establish network connections.

-- detecting threats
+- Sandbox analysis (e.g., Hybrid Analysis) helps to see the actual behavior of the file after it is launched.

-- gathering information about threats
+- Correlating the hash, static (VBA) and dynamic (sandbox) analyses gives a more complete picture of the threat.

-- documenting incident response
+- Hash verification is a quick first step, but it does not replace a full security analysis.

 ## 📂 Project Structure